mulle-c/mulle-container/README.md

 > digit ns), with no `realloc` ever, so cost stays flat regardless of
 > size.
 The tradeoff is one small allocation per bucket (16 or 64 slots).

 > Filled cells indicate a cell containing a pointer value.
-All values are
+Unlike hashtables,
-> possible, so there are no holes.
+> there is no sentinel/hole concept — buckets are densely packed.
+(NULL is
+> still not a valid value to store; it is used as the return value of `pop`
+> to signal "queue empty".)
 > The cells are clustered in buckets and the buckets form a linked list.
 The
 > `_read_index` maintains the number of values already read from the current
 > `_read` bucket.